tav-web-app-development/using-state-2/README.md

 # Using State Assignment 2

+1. Create a new branch called "develop" (`git checkout -b 'develop'`)
 1. Have the `NavBar` show how many items are in the cart

    1. It should be updated when the "add to cart" button is clicked